bioboot/bimm143_F18/class-material/lecture15-BIMM143_F18-lab.md

 names(control.mean) <- counts$ensgene
 ```

 > **Q1**.
 How would you make the above code more robust?
 What would happen if you were to add more samples.
-Would the values obtained with the excat code above be correct?
+Would the values obtained with the exact code above be correct?

 > **Q2**.
-Follow the same procedure for the `treated` samples (i.e. calculate the mean per gene accross drug treated samples and assign to a labeled vector called `treated.mean`)
+Follow the same procedure for the `treated` samples (i.e. calculate the mean per gene across drug treated samples and assign to a labeled vector called `treated.mean`)

 We will combine our meancount data for bookkeeping purposes.